9 Ways to Remove Scalp DHT for New Hair Growth

-But here’s the kicker: you don’t need surgery, overpriced serums, or a bathroom shelf full of miracle cures.
-The real fix starts with understanding what’s silently working against your scalp—and how to stop it.
+But you don’t need surgery or “miracle” cures to fix it; the solution starts with understanding what is working against your scalp and how to stop it.

 What Is DHT And How Does It Impact Hair Follicles?